patrykpilek/apis-php/README.md

   - store the refresh token in the whitelist when issued in the login endpoint
   - replace the refresh token in the whitelist when issued in the refresh endpoint
   - validate the refresh token is on the whitelist and return a 400 response if not
+  - add a logout endpoint to remove the an active refresh token from the whitelist